London, Khalili Foundation, MS 375

 Prov.:—

 Cod.: vellum, 8 folios (two pairs of two bifolios, apparently unfoliated; no catchwords).
 A carefully written Maghribi round hand in brown, red, green, and purple ink.
 Mostly dotted ductus with occasional vocalisation and some miniature letters written under undotted letters such as ḥāʾ and ʿayn.
 Section title enlarged.
-Geometrical points in the main text written out as full letter names.
+Geometrical points in the text written out as full letter names.
+Codex mostly in good condition; smudges occasionally hindering the reading.
 Dimensions: 24.2×17.9 cm, written area: 11.9×17.4 cm; 16 or 17 lines per page.
-Smudges occasionally hindering the reading.

 Cont.: astronomy. —